DevOpsPlayground/NGINX-Workshop/README.md

 In **/server** ...

-- A Dockerfile builds a Node JS container, with express.js installed and our server.js file.
+- A Dockerfile builds a Node JS container, with express.js installed and starts the server.
 - For this demo, server.js simply returns some plain text on receiving a GET request.

 In **nginx.conf** ...